hyperledger-archives/indy-sdk/wrappers/dotnet/indy-sdk-dotnet-doc/api/index.md

 # Namespaces
 The Indy SDK wrapper for .NET is separated into a series of namespaces that contain types for performing specific types of interactions.
-The list of these namesaces and their function can be found below and the you can access the types can be accessed by selecting the namespace from the sidebar.
+The list of these namespaces and their function can be found below and the you can access the types can be accessed by selecting the namespace from the sidebar.

 ## Hyperledger.Indy